 Mirena IUD Lawyers

 Motley Rice is reviewing potential Mirena lawsuits involving patients who were implanted with the intrauterine contraceptive device Mirena® but had to have the device surgically removed after it migrated, perforating the uterine lining.
+Motley Rice is also reviewing potential lawsuits involving patients who were implanted with Mirena and suffered idiopathic intracranial hypertension (IIH), otherwise known as pseudotumor cerebri (PTC) or increased pressure around the brain.
 Manufactured by New Jersey-based Bayer Healthcare Pharmaceuticals, Inc., Mirena is an IUD device that must be inserted by a trained health care provider and is intended to provide contraceptive protection for up to five years.
-Some women have experienced serious adverse side-effects and potentially life-threatening complications following the implantation of the Mirena device, including perforation of or imbedment in the uterus.

 Contact a Mirena Lawyer

-If you, or someone you know, had to have an implanted Mirena IUD device surgically removed because it migrated from its original position (extra-uterine migration) and perforated the uterine lining, please contact Mirena lawyer Carmen Scott by email or call 1.800.768.4026 to discuss your potential Mirena lawsuit.
+If you, or someone you know, had to have an implanted Mirena IUD device surgically removed because it migrated from its original position (extra-uterine migration) and perforated the uterine lining or caused intracranial hypertenstion, please contact Motley Rice Mirena lawyer Carmen Scott by email or call 1.800.768.4026 to discuss your potential Mirena lawsuit.

 Mirena Side Effects

-- Inflammation of the membrane that lines the abdominal cavity and internal organs (Peritonitis)
+• Bacterial, fungal infection or inflammation of the membrane that lines the abdominal cavity and internal organs

-If you had to have an implanted Mirena IUD device surgically removed because it migrated from its original position (extra-uterine migration) and perforated the uterine lining, you may have a potential Mirena lawsuit.
+If you had to have an implanted Mirena IUD device surgically removed because it migrated from its original position (extra-uterine migration) and perforated the uterine lining or if you experienced IIH or PTC, you may have a potential Mirena lawsuit.